mdbtxt1

 ...

-Somewhere along this sequence or perhaps after it (it is unclear from the sources I have access to) are various higher "epsilons" ε1, ε2, εω, εε0 and so on, and then a quantity Cantor calls alpha, which represents the first quantity that cannot be handled by the epsilon sequence.7,11
+Within this sequence are the various higher "epsilons" ε1, ε2, εω, εε0 and so on, and then a quantity Cantor calls alpha, which represents the first quantity that cannot be handled by the epsilon sequence.7,11

 All Ordinals Countable by Reordering